Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ## Testing Processes

-The testing process that I uesed in the assignment was
+The testing process that I used in the assignment was to see the goals that I had for the functionality and the requirements of a section of softwear.
+To check if the softwear ment these standents I had to use them myself if I was a user.

 ## Design Implications - Ethical / Sustainable / Accessible